Edward Smith (sea captain): Early commands

 Edward Smith joined the White Star Line in March 1880 as the Fourth Officer of SS Celtic.
 He served aboard the company's liners to Australia and to New York City, where he quickly rose in status.
 In 1887, he received his first White Star command, the Republic.
-Smith failed his first navigation exam, but on the next attempt in the following week he passed, and in February, 1888, Smith earned his Extra Master's Certificate.
-Smith joined the Royal Naval Reserve, receiving a commission as a Lieutenant, which entitled him to add the letters "RNR" after his name.
-This meant that in a time of war he could be called upon to serve in the Royal Navy.
-His ships had the distinction of being able to fly the Blue Ensign of the RNR; British merchant vessels generally flew the Red Ensign.Smith retired from the RNR in 1905 with the rank of Commander.
+Smith failed his first navigation exam, but on the next attempt in the following week he passed, and in February 1888, Smith earned his Extra Master's Certificate.
+Smith joined the Royal Naval Reserve, receiving a commission as a lieutenant, which entitled him to add the letters "RNR" after his name.
+This meant that in a time of war, he could be called upon to serve in the Royal Navy.
+His ships had the distinction of being able to fly the Blue Ensign of the RNR; British merchant vessels generally flew the Red Ensign.
+Smith retired from the RNR in 1905 with the rank of Commander.

 Later commands

 Smith was Majestic's captain for nine years commencing in 1895.
-When the Boer War started in 1899, Majestic was called upon to transport troops to Cape Colony.
+When the Second Boer War broke out in 1899, Majestic was called upon to transport British Imperial troops to the Cape Colony.
 Smith made two trips to South Africa, both without incident, and in 1903, for his service, King Edward VII awarded him the Transport Medal, showing the "South Africa" clasp.
 Smith was regarded as a "safe captain".
 As he rose in seniority, he gained a following amongst passengers with some sailing the Atlantic only on a ship he captained.

 Smith even became known as the "Millionaires' Captain".
 From 1904 on, Smith commanded the White Star Line's newest ships on their maiden voyages.
 In 1904, he was given command of what was then the largest ship in the world, the Baltic.
 Her maiden voyage from Liverpool to New York, sailing 29 June 1904, went without incident.
-After three years with Baltic, Smith was given his second new "big ship," the Adriatic.
+After three years with Baltic, Smith was given his second new "big ship", the Adriatic.
 Once again, the maiden voyage went without incident.
 During his command of Adriatic, Smith received the long service Decoration for Officers of the Royal Naval Reserve (RD).

 As one of the world's most experienced sea captains, Smith was called upon to take first command of the lead ship in a new class of ocean liners, the Olympic – again, the largest vessel in the world at that time.
 The maiden voyage from Southampton to New York was successfully concluded on 21 June 1911, but as the ship was docking in New York harbour, a small incident took place.
 Docking at Pier 59 under the command of Captain Smith with the assistance of a harbour pilot, Olympic was being assisted by twelve tugs when one got caught in the backwash of Olympic, spun around, collided with the bigger ship, and for a moment was trapped under Olympic's stern, finally managing to work free and limp to the docks.